rohandaxini/questions-to-interviewer/README.md

-# Questions you should consider asking your Interviewer and future company
+# Questions you should consider asking your Interviewer and Future Company

 ## Introduction